sbednarz/scilab/miniprojects/README.md

 Build model of the system using of extent of reaction approach.
 Study effect of water in the initial mixture to concentrations of esters at equilibria (plot).
+Try to use Scilab loops to collect data needed.
 ```

 ##### Miniproject 3